marlonfrank30/f5-XCS-LB-WAAP-Policy-using-API-method/readme.md

 ![](./pictures/XCS%20ENV%20VAR.png)

-now right click on the tasks and chosose to run all the tasks and watch for a 200 message back in the response header
+Now right click on the tasks and choose to run all the tasks as follows:
 ![](./pictures/XCS%20ENV%20VAR2.png)

-Look for 200 OK
+Watch for a HTTP 200 response message code back in the response header
 ![](./pictures/XCS%20ENV%20VAR3.png)